 To summarize, rhabdo is a complication that can occur from overexerting yourself more than your body can handle.
 There are variety of causes including lack of nutrition, hot or cold environmental temperatures, exceeding your physical capabilities, dehydration and more.
 Symptoms of rhabdo often include extreme weakness, swelling, coke colored urine, and others.
 Severe complications can cause people to end up with kidney failure including dialysis and in rare events, death.

 Rhabdomyolysis recovery can vary from person to person but it can be a slow healing process.
-The frustrating thing about rhabdo is that there is enough information out there on how to prevent rhabdo, but no clear cut guidelines on how to recover from the diagnosis.
+The frustrating thing about rhabdo is that there is a lot of information out there on how to prevent rhabdo, but no clear cut guidelines on how to recover from the diagnosis.
 This lack of information can lead to frustration from patients as health care providers may not have the knowledge base or experience to help someone successfully recover back to the physical shape a person was once in.

 Returning To Physical Activity After Rhabdomyolysis